How to buy Bitcoin

 Note: Bitcoin ATMs allow you to exchange Bitcoin in compatible wallets for cash.
 These ATMs are available in a limited number of cities, but do provide an alternative to withdrawing money using an exchange.
 Again, most exchanges and online wallets will not deal directly with cash.

 To make your first trade, input the amount of Bitcoin you want to buy in the provided field and click the buy button.
-On Coinbase or GDAX, this will be a basic “market” buy order, which will purchase Bitcoin at the best market rate.
+On Coinbase or Coinbase Pro, this will be a basic “market” buy order, which will purchase Bitcoin at the best market rate.
 Alternatively, you can place a “limit” order, which lets you set a price you’re willing to pay for a certain amount and a trade will only happen if that amount shows up at that price.

-Once you’re made your purchase, your new Bitcoin will be stored in your Coinbase wallet.
+Once you’ve made your purchase, your new Bitcoin will be stored in your Coinbase wallet.
 You should then seek out the option to transfer these funds to the address of the Bitcoin wallet you have created that’s off the exchange.
 You will have to pay a small fee to do so, but that is part and parcel of Bitcoin transfers.
 Fortunately, the fees for such trades are far from their peak.

 Important note: Bitcoin transfers can be a bit sporadic.
 Unlike other currency trades, when you buy Bitcoin funds. the transaction needs to be recorded in the blockchain and affirmed.
 This can take time, especially during busy trading hours.
 It’s not uncommon for a trade to take an hour or two to complete, so you may not want to immediately leap over to your account and start moving funds around.